Training structure

 Faculty of Science

-This course introduces groundwater in the hydrological cycle, then looks at the properties of the water/rock complex: porosity, permeability.
-It introduces the essential concepts of underground hydrodynamics in natural and artificial flow and elementary groundwater hydrochemistry.
+This course introduces groundwater in the hydrological cycle and then discusses the properties of the water/rock complex: porosity and permeability.
+It provides students with a basic understanding of underground hydrodynamics in natural and artificial flow and elementary hydrochemistry of groundwater.

-The acquisition of knowledge is facilitated by practical application during on-column practical sessions (Porosity and permeability measurements, Establishment of Darcy's law, Salt tracing) and in-class practical sessions (Solving common hydrogeological problems based on reading piezometric and hydrogeological maps - Construction and interpretation of piezometric maps - Interpretation of well and water table tests - Meaning of physico-chemical water analyses).
+Knowledge acquisition is facilitated by practical application during laboratory sessions on columns (porosity and permeability measurements, establishment of Darcy's law, salt tracing) and classroom tutorials (resolution of common hydrogeological problems based on the reading of piezometric and hydrogeological maps - Construction and interpretation of piezometric maps - Interpretation of well and groundwater tests - Significance of physical and chemical water analyses).

-A field day illustrates the relationship between geological structure and hydrodynamics, and introduces drilling measurement techniques.
+A field day provides an opportunity to illustrate the relationship between geological structure and hydrodynamic functioning and to introduce drilling measurement techniques.

 Mathematics TEE S3